lebe1/LettucePrevent/README.md

 ## Experiment Results on Number Detector

-All experiments have been exectued on a NVIDIA A40.
+All experiments have been executed on a NVIDIA A40.

 ### Hallucination reduction
 - Experiment executed on the 943 unique summary prompts of the RAGTruth dataset